Yacht Design School's

 How does taking the YDS course compare with University degree programs?

-To our knowledge there are no university degree programs which have suitable curricula to prepare naval architects to practice in the specialty of yacht and small craft design.
+To our knowledge there is only one university degree program, the one from Southampton in Britain, which has a suitable curriculum to prepare naval architects to practice in the specialty of yacht and small craft design.
 To be blunt many of the most famous schools no longer seem to be teaching even the design of larger ships.
 It seems to be the fashion now to charge a very great deal of money for a university education and to separate the academic studies as far as possible from the practical information necessary to begin a career.

 In our experience the four active schools teaching yacht design in the entire world are sufficient to train all those who want to join the profession.
-We feel that the intensely focused study and very high degree of personal attention tend to make our school one of the best for those wishing to be practicing naval architects specializing in yacht and small craft design.
+We feel that the intensely focused study, more advanced body of knowledge, and very high degree of personal attention tend to make our school one of the best for those wishing to be practicing naval architects specializing in yacht and small craft design.

 Given the enormous differential in cost between our program and the less applicable curriculum produced by the major universities we would find it unjustifiable for anyone to recommend the university over a school such as ours, whether our particular school was chosen or not.
 There are others with a different opinion of course.
 We have had extensive correspondence with a naval architect who went the university route and apparently feels that correspondence schools and residential schools that specialize in yacht and small craft naval architecture are not proper education.
 It is almost impossible for us to write out and organize his ideas so that we do not seem to be distorting his views.
-We hope to put together our correspondence as a dialog and put it on the site in the interest of giving the opposing view points so that potential students will be better informed as to the differing opinions.
 It is note worthy that this gentleman does not in fact practice as a yacht and small craft naval architect in the private sector but rather is employed in designing vessels for the government.

 How does YDS compare with Westlawn, Southampton Institute, & the Landing School?

-In general we have found that the other major programs all seem to be reasonably good on basic theory.
+In general we have found that the other major programs all seem to be reasonably good on basic theory within limitations mentioned below as needed.
 Our school adds to this much more work in developing both drawing skills and judgment in using the theory.
-A degree from Southamption Institute or Westlawn will probably satisfy an employer that you understand the theory of design.
+Further we go much deeper into advanced hull lines development, proper analysis of frictional resistance, and structural analysis soundly based upon science and some other items than Westlawn has in recent years.
+Some material from instructors at Westlawn indicates some flaws in understanding stability as well, though this may not be embodied in the actual curriculum.
+A degree from Southamption Institute or Westlawn will probably satisfy an employer that you understand much of the theory of design.
+A degree from The Landing School will probably get you an entry level drafting job.
 I believe in the case of Southampton Institute there is a reasonable emphasis on structural analysis as well.
 The Landing School appears to be oriented toward the practical instruction to gain an entry level drafting position.
 However when a student finishes our course they will have a portfolio of actual designs that will convince employers that they can actually draw boats for an employer with confidence.
 There is a subtle difference in emphasis here.
 Also this is a very personal course in which you are in constant contact with a real working designer, not an academic teacher of design.

-Westlawn could be considered a major competitor.
-When they were owned by the National Marine Manufacturers Association they appeared to be more oriented toward training people to be draftsmen for production boat builders.
-Recently they were purchased by the American Boat and Yacht Council and the entire staff replaced.
-How this will affect the nature of the course we cannot tell.
-In an effort to provide a reasonable comparison I must rely on information given to me by Westlawn students.
-Since Westlawn students who talk to me obviously tend to be students who aren't getting on well at Westlawn, I have tried to be fair in assessing how they actually compare with our school.
-After all I'm sure there are students who are not getting on well with us who talk to them!
+Westlawn was once a major competitor and may well be again under their new ownership.
+When they were owned by the National Marine Manufacturers Association and later the American Boat and Yacht Council (ABYC) they appeared to be more oriented toward training people to be draftsmen for production boat builders.
+As of early 2015 the school has been sold to a group of three individuals from California, Philadelphia, and Britain, who have worked rapidly to put the school on a sound financial footing.
+For the moment at least they are employing many of the same people who worked there when owned by ABYC.
+After a long conversation with their president we believe they have made, and are making, the decisions needed to put the school on a track that ensures its survival.
+Given the new business plan there, they could well build up a significant student body again and be a significant competitor again in the future.
+In an effort to provide a reasonable comparison with what they have done in the past I must rely on information given to me by Westlawn students.
+Since Westlawn students who talk to me obviously tend to be students who aren't getting on well at Westlawn or are coming to us for material not available at Westlawn, I have tried to be fair in assessing how they actually compare with our school.
+After all I'm sure there have been students who did not feel they had a good fit with us who talk to them!
 I hope that most of this they would agree with.
 I have been shown letters purporting to be from them which point out that students are expected to be proficient in math and drafting and that they are not in the remedial math or remedial drafting business.
+Perhaps this will change under new ownership.
 This is a bit different than our approach.
-We expect to put in time with at least half of our students on some kind of math assistance.
-We teach drafting absolutely from scratch and even people who have been naval architects for decades have said that they learn from us.
-We also apparently put more emphasis on training people in the business end of the profession so that they have some preparation for running their own business.
+We expect to put in time with some of our students on some kind of math assistance.
+We teach drafting absolutely from scratch and even students who have been practicing naval architects for decades have said that they learn from us in that area.
+We also put more emphasis on training people in the business end of the profession so that they have some preparation for running their own business.
 Having said all this it is important to understand that in the past Westlawn has handled the primary training for a number of excellent designers.
 We run our school because we have a different training orientation and believe in a very heavy emphasis on gaining as much practical experience as possible through the course.
 We also believe in students being able to pay as they go and take the program at their own pace without financial penalty.
-Based on a text book purporting to be one of theirs that was given to me by one of their students and which appears to contradict conventional engineering science and the principles of structural analysis, we would suggest that a couple of college level courses in materials and structural analysis would be a good idea for those going the Westlawn route.
-I do not mean this to be a criticism of anyone at Westlawn.
+Based on a text book purporting to be one of theirs that was given to me by one of their students and which appears to contradict conventional materials science and the principles of structural analysis, we would suggest that a couple of college level courses in materials and structural analysis would be a good idea for those going the Westlawn route.
+Again the new owners may well provide direction toward more conventional materials science and structural analysis.
+I do not mean this to be a criticism of anyone at Westlawn past or present.
 I'm sure everyone, including the author of the book in question, is trying very hard to provide the very best for their students.
 Nor do I mean to imply that our instructors are flawless in the scope of their knowledge, or that our texts are perfect.
 We too are just trying to do the best we can and we can all always benefit from more education.

 As I understand it from hearing about Southampton through quotes from people who teach there, they stress developing a theoretical background and have a large amount of laboratories and test equipment.
 This is wonderful and would be very exciting to be around.
 However, they do say that they don't really teach drawing and they don't teach you to develop judgment in applying the theory.
-They assume that you will learn that on the job.
+They assume that you will learn that on the job and recommend at least a year of internship before looking for paying work.
 Our course has somewhat different emphasis.
 We stress developing your drawing skills and developing judgment in applying the normal calculations.
 The underlying theory is taught thoroughly but is tightly integrated into learning the practical work of design and running a design firm.
 Our reasoning being that you can't get a job as a draftsman or do a good job as a designer if you can't draw boats and that all theory in the world is not much help if you don't know when to apply it.
-Our school also has the advantage of all instruction being by a naval architect who is a principle in a major yacht design firm.
+Our school also has the advantage of all main curriculum instruction being by a naval architect who is a principle in a major yacht design firm with assistance from his draftsmen and associate designers.
+Our other curricula are taught by practicing experts in their particular fields.
 This keeps us pretty close to the practical needs of the industry.
 In fact MacNaughton Yacht Designs, which is run by YDS instructor Thomas A. MacNaughton largely recruits its draftsmen from the YDS student body.
 Again having put our differences in what would naturally be a positive light for our school we want to emphasize that a number of excellent designers have gotten their primary training from Southampton Institute.

 Although it is a purely residential course intended to get you an entry level job in design, and costs a good deal more than our school, the Landing School appears to have an intensely practical orientation, sufficient exposure to basic theory, and the advantage of frequent visits by quite prestigious designers to help inspire students.
 If there is any single school that we would recommend aside from ours this would be it.
 Again some well known designers either have graduated from the school or are supporters of it.